plerpsandplerps/Sprouting-Tales/docs/Introduction/Introduction.md

 <img src="https://plerpsandplerps.github.io/Sprouting-Tales/artwork/Art_Tavern.png" alt="Adventurers in a Tavern">

-**Disclaimer: This is very much a work in progress.
-It is currently playable in a play-test form.**
+**Disclaimer: It is currently playable in a play-test form, but it is a work in progress.**

 Start with the basics below: